chinchalinchin/golem/docs/training.md

 Because Liquid Neural Networks (LNNs) and their Closed-form Continuous (CfC) approximations model a continuous hidden state $x(t)$, individual frames cannot be uniformly shuffled during training.
 The dataset pipeline enforces temporal causality via a contiguous sequence extraction protocol, dynamically loading tensors from isolated profile directories (e.g., `data/fluid/`).

 To prevent Out-Of-Memory (OOM) crashes when processing hours of high-dimensional multi-modal gameplay, Golem does not duplicate flat arrays in memory.
 Instead, it constructs a lightweight pointer map consisting of tuples `(file_idx, start_idx, is_mirrored, is_first)`.
-During training, continuous arrays are lazily sliced on-the-fly into strictly contiguous, non-overlapping sequences with a stride equal to $L$ to maintain causal continuity across batches.
+During training, continuous arrays are lazily sliced on-the-fly into strictly contiguous, non-overlapping sequences with a stride equal to $L$.

+To prevent Stateful BPTT Continuity Collapse (where a naive dataloader would effectively teleport the agent's memory hundreds of frames into the future between batches), PyTorch's default `DataLoader` iteration is replaced with a custom `StatefulStratifiedBatchSampler`.
+This sampler abandons a flat list structure and instead manages $B$ independent parallel streams.
+It guarantees that row $b$ in batch step $k+1$ is the exact chronological continuation of row $b$ from step $k$, seamlessly preserving the ODE time constants across the entire epoch.

 Given an expert trajectory of length $T$, defined as $\tau=\{(o_1,y_1),(o_2,y_2),\dots,(o_T,y_T)\}$, and a fixed temporal sequence length $L$ (e.g., $L=32$), we extract sequence batches.
 With the introduction of multi-modal sensor fusion, the observation $o_t$ is a composite of visual, auditory, and thermal inputs.
 The input tensor sequences $\mathbf{X}^{(vis)}_i$, $\mathbf{X}^{(aud)}_i$, and $\mathbf{X}^{(thm)}_i$, and the target action sequence $\mathbf{Y}_i$ starting at index $i$ are: